 Food security has become a hot subject for some folks.
 With commodities moving quickly around our globe it’s hard to say just where your food is coming from.
 Labeling may help with some foods but with fruits and vegetables it seems a little more complicated.
 Most of us like to know that our produce is local.
 This isn’t necessarily possible since all produce is seasonal.
 For instance, during mid-summer, you can bet your tomatoes will not be coming from Florida.
-Never the less, closer to home seems to be most people’s preference.
+Nevertheless, being closer to home seems to be most people’s preference.

 Pesticides and Organic